Standing Rock Protest Camp Evicted In Police Raid As ‘Cleanup’ Begins At Site

 — Team Rousey (@ArmbarNation) January 26, 2017

 Amid all of the controversy, the Standing Rock Sioux Tribe has been cleaning up after their protest efforts, moving remaining protesters to a camp on higher ground.
-Nicknamed the “Last Child” camp, the new encampment would life the Standing Rock protesters out of the way of floodwaters and give them space to cleanup the main camp.
+Nicknamed the “Last Child” camp, the new encampment would keep the Standing Rock protesters out of the way of floodwaters and give them space to clean up the main camp.
 A project, incidentally, that tribal leaders haven’t asked for help from the State of North Dakota or Morton county to complete.

 Even so, reports The Canadian Press, law enforcement did show up during the cleanup process.
 And rather than help Standing Rock protesters with their efforts, the police in military gear reportedly evicted remaining protesters from their new “Lost Child” camp, a camp that has been described as nothing more than a “peaceful assembly.”
 Those at Standing Rock report that in addition to police in riot gear, the Standing Rock camp was raided by members of the National Guard, and that armored military vehicles were used.

-Note: ***Update: Fox News confirms that 76 water protectors were arrested at Standing Rock on February 1.
-According to North Dakota Governor Doug Burgum’s office, those arrested were a “rogue group of some of the more aggressive elements of the protest camp.”
-The governor’s office added that they were “attempting to create a new campsite on private property” near Standing Rock.***